jsmolina/django_jquery_validate/README.md

 ```

-* NOTE: If you have something parametrized, use provided Trans class.
+* NOTE: If you have something parametrized, you could use provided Trans class.
 * NOTE2: Remote supports sending 'data' param, allowing sending additional data (e.g. another field) to server.

 ```python